 - Guaranteed appreciation of the index – As long as you stay invested, your money will follow the same pattern as the index which your fund follows.
 Historically, this trend has been upward in the long-run.

-Since index funds are still a type of mutual fund, they also require minimum investments (for the most part).
-For example, the VFIAX fund requires a minimum of $3,000 to get started.
-But in the case that you don’t have that money available, each of these index funds is usually available as an ETF.
+Since index funds are still a type of mutual fund, some also require minimum investments.
+For example, the VFIAX fund (Vanguard 500 Index Fund) requires a minimum of $3,000 to get started.
+But if you don’t have that money available, these index funds are usually available as ETFs.

 This takes me into the next section.

 Exchange-Traded Funds (ETFs)